prometheus/statsd_exporter/README.md

 ### Tagging Extensions

-The exporter supports Librato, InfluxDB, and DogStatsD-style tags, which will be converted into Prometheus labels.
+The exporter supports Librato, InfluxDB, DogStatsD, and SignalFX-style tags, which will be converted into Prometheus labels.

 For Librato-style tags, they must be appended to the metric name with a